-- 2.00% maximum cross slope (1.5% design slope) - Running slope cannot exceed 5% OR the roadway profile grade, whichever is greater. - PAR width is a minimum of 4 feet (5 feet desirable by City Standard) Top of curb not included. - 4 feet shall be free of obstructions - Any field changes shall be redesigned by the design engineer and approved by the project manager - Vertical curb/hard returns are permitted to be used only when there is a non-walkable surface adjacent to ramp or a vertical obstruction such as a mast arm or signal pole. - Midblock crossing cross slope are permitted to be equal to street grade.
+- 2.1% maximum cross slope (1.5% design slope). - Running slope cannot exceed 5% OR the roadway profile grade, whichever is greater. - PAR width is a minimum of 4 feet (5 feet desirable by City Standard).
+Top of curb not included. - Minimum 4 feet (48" continuous clear width) shall be free of obstructions. - Any field changes shall be redesigned by the design engineer and approved by the project manager. - Vertical curb/hard returns are permitted to be used only when there is a non-walkable surface adjacent to ramp or a vertical obstruction such as a mast arm or signal pole. - Midblock crossing cross slope are permitted to be equal to street grade.